orthanc-mirrors/orthanc-book/Sphinx/source/faq/dicom-tls.rst

   $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
             -keyout orthanc.key -out orthanc.crt -subj "/C=BE/CN=localhost"

-Obviously, you have adapt the arguments to your setup (notably the ``subj`` argument that generates a certificate for Belgium for the server whose DNS address is ``localhost``).
+Obviously, you must adapt the arguments to your setup (notably the ``subj`` argument that generates a certificate for Belgium for the server whose DNS address is ``localhost``).
 This command line will generate two files using the `PEM file format